co-operating-systems/PhD/UseCases/ClientAuth.md

 This should limit the photo app demo to read and write to only resources in the `</app/photo/>` collection of her POD.

 Here `<https://photo.app/demoV#>` is the name of the App type.
 But in RDF we need to think about graphs remaining true even when merged with other true RDF graphs.
-But clearly if we merged such RDF graphs for the preferences of any number of other users we would end up with every app having access to everything on the web.
+But clearly, if we merged such RDF graphs for the preferences of any number of other users we would end up with every app having access to everything on the web.

 What we need is to specify that it is the user $U$ as app $A$ who should be limited.
 Ie we need the Authorization to be limited to